- November 2, 2021

 - Category: Blog

-Smart security cameras use video analytics to detect intruders by “seeing” movement and sending alerts.
-While this works well in stable, indoor environments, outdoors is a different story – everything moves, all the time.
-Trees sway, debris blows across the ground, and small animals traverse the camera’s field of view.
-All of this movement can trigger a high level of false alarms, or worse – outright missed detections.
+Smart security cameras use video analytics to detect intruders by automatically “seeing” movement and sending alerts.
+While this solution works quite well in stable, indoor environments, just imagine what a smart camera must contend with outdoors – where everything moves, all the time!
+Trees sway in the wind, debris blows across the ground, small animals cross the camera’s field of view – all this movement has to be ignored by the camera, or it will send hundreds of false alarms to the monitoring center.

 What is geo-registration, and how does it empower detection performance?

-Consider how human vision works: Our eyes give us depth perception – we can look at an outdoor scene and easily tell which objects are close or far, based on their relative size.
+Consider how human vision works: Our eyes give us depth perception – we can look at an outdoor scene and easily tell which objects are close or far, based on their relative size from each other.

 Now imagine closing one eye and looking at the same scene.
 You would lose your sense of depth, the scene would flatten out, and you would have a hard time determining where things are in relation to each other.

-It’s the same with a “one-eyed” camera – unless it’s geo-registered.
+It’s the same with a “one-eyed” camera – unless it’s geo-enabled.

 For example, to a smart camera, a small animal in the near field will look much larger than a man at 300 meters away, as you can see in the figure below.